 When it comes to indoor air quality, plants may literally be a breath of fresh air.
 However, not all plants are equally effective at removing volatile organic compounds (VOCs) from the air inside.
-Research into air purifying indoor plants like the Golden Pathos (pictured) has yielded several top species that are especially good at absorbing VOCs with their leaves and roots.
+Research into air purifying indoor plants like the Golden Pothos (pictured) has yielded several top species that are especially good at absorbing VOCs with their leaves and roots.

 Don’t Let Sick Building Syndrome Reduce Productivity

 NASA’s landmark 1989 research on air purifying indoor plants focused on three common chemicals – benzene, trichloroethylene and formaldehyde.
 Vadoud Niri’s 2016 research on plant VOC uptake at the State University of New York at Oswego examined the effectiveness of several popular species of air purifying plants at removing eight compounds: benzene, toluene, ethylbenzene, p-xylene, o-xylene, acetone, dichloromethane (methylene chloride) and trichloromethane (chloroform).

 Is Your HVAC System Spreading Thirdhand Smoke?

 Exposing the plants to several VOCs at once brings the research a step closer to a typical office environment where multiple VOCs would be present.